 Hi 👋, I'm Bailey.

-I'm a software engineer at Flexport.
+I'm a software engineer at Flexport working on agents and search.
 I have experience building services and APIs that power complex applications.
 I like handling software integrations and really dig distributed systems.

-I've also spent a large portion of my career working with machine learning models, first by building the infrastructure and tooling necessary to support them, and more recently by leveraging frontier models to build powerful client-facing features.
-Now I literally work with them every day.
+I've spent a large portion of my career working with machine learning models.
+First by building the infrastructure and tooling necessary to support them, and more recently by leveraging frontier models to build powerful client-facing features.
+Now we literally work with them every day.

 The amount of progress these last few years has been astonishing and has made me incredibly excited for what comes next in the intelligence era.
-I'm currently studying ML at Georgia Tech to better comprehend how we got here and where we might be going.
+I'm currently studying ML at Georgia Tech to better comprehend how we got here and where we're going.

 Quick Career Overview